vedi/cocos2dx-store/README.md

     ```
     LOCAL_WHOLE_STATIC_LIBRARIES += cocos2dx_store_static        # add this line along with your other LOCAL_WHOLE_STATIC_LIBRARIES

-    $(call import-module, extensions/cocos2dx-store/android/jni) # add this line at the end of the file, along with the other import-module calls
+    $(call import-module, extensions/cocos2dx-store) # add this line at the end of the file, along with the other import-module calls
     ```

-1. Add the following jars from the folder `extensions/cocos2dx-store/soomla-native/compilations/android` to your classpath:
+1. Add the following jars from the folder `extensions/soomla-cocos2dx-store/build/android` to your classpath:
     - SoomlaAndroidCore.jar
     - Cocos2dxAndroidCore.jar

+1. Add the following jars from the folder `extensions/cocos2dx-store/build/android` to your classpath:
     - SoomlaAndroidStore.jar
     - Cocos2dxAndroidStore.jar